OmkaraRMore/Speech_Emotion_recognition/README.md

 Since the project is a classification problem, **Convolution Neural Network** seems the obivious choice.
 We also built **Convolutional Neural Network** and **Long Short Term Memory** models but they under-performed with very low accuracies which couldn't pass the test while predicting the right emotions.

 Building and tuning a model is a very time consuming process.
 The idea is to always start small without adding too many layers just for the sake of making it complex.
-After testing out with layers, the model which gave the max validation accuracy against test data was little more than 85%
+After testing out with layers, the model which gave the max validation accuracy against test data was more than 85%
 <br>
 <br>
 ![](images/cnn_acc_and_.png?raw=true)